nathanrayburn/trustisend/README.md

 COPY --from=build /app/target/*.jar ./app.jar

-COPY ./keys ./keys # uncomment this line
+COPY ./keys ./keys # uncomment this line if its commented

 EXPOSE 8080